-The individual conversations are designed to get a deeper understanding of the applicant and to serve as an addition to the basis for selecting the team.
+The individual conversations are designed to get a deeper understanding of the applicant and to serve as an addition to the basis for selecting program participants.

-In selecting the team we are striving to create a team with much diversity in gender, age, background, experience etc. to gain a full body of artistic presence.
-We believe that this diversity will contribute to the overall learning experience in many ways such as group work, in worldview perspectives, in peer-to-peer learning situations and much more.
+In selecting we are striving to create a group with diversity in gender, age, background and experience.
+We believe that diversity contributes to the overall learning experience in many ways such as group work, sharing perspectives, in peer-to-peer learning situations.

-Specific Learning Differences and Needs
+2.9 Specific Learning Differences and Needs